Escape-Technologies/docs/docs/06-custom-tests/03-Detectors.md

 ### Properties

-- `is:` Condition is this exact integer
+- `is`: Condition is this exact integer
-- `is_not:` Condition is not this exact integer
+- `is_not`: Condition is not this exact integer
-- `in:` Condition is in this list of integers (exact match)
+- `in`: Condition is in this list of integers (exact match)
-- `gt:` Condition is greater than this integer
+- `gt`: Condition is greater than this integer
-- `lt:` Condition is less than this integer
+- `lt`: Condition is less than this integer

 ---